 Get a Smoker Box

+Our favorite way how to get a smoke flavor on a gas grill is a wood chip or sawdust smoker box.
 A smoker box is a small, hinged metal box that you fill with wood chips, like this Pure Grill BBQ Smoker Box.
 Smoker boxes come in stainless steel and cast iron, but you can even get the same effect with wood chips wrapped in foil.

 Fill your smoker box with your preferred wood chips — they come in a variety of flavors, such as this Western BBQ Smoking Wood Chips Variety Pack in hickory, apple, mesquite, and cherry — and place under the grate on deflector bars or over a burner.